GNBD/AYA-Server-Launcher/README.md

 ## 🚀 Project Overview

-**NENE HELPER (also known as NENE LAUNCHER)** is a tool designed to help you set up and manage a Minecraft Java Edition server quickly and easily.
+**server launcher** is a tool designed to help you set up and manage a Minecraft Java Edition server quickly and easily.
 It automatically fetches the latest server core through the PaperMC API (or custom API), and provides a user-friendly Web GUI built with Python and HTML/CSS.

 ### 🚧 Work In Progress